 - A required overall trust score of the entity in response to a Likert-scale question (preferred 5 point). - Agencies should use one of the statements below as a sentence base and make only minor edits.
-Any requested modification to the wording of these statements must first be discussed with OMB prior to implementation in order to maintain reporting comparability government-wide. - This interaction increased my trust in [Program/Service name]. - I trust [Agency/Program/Service name] to fulfill our country's commitment to [relevant population]. - A required overall score of the transaction (satisfaction) in response to a Likert-scale question (preferred 5 point); - Agencies should use one of the statements below as a sentence base and make only minor edits, using a 5-point Likert scale.
-Any requested modification to the wording of these statements must first be discussed with OMB prior to implementation in order to maintain reporting comparability government-wide. - Please rate your experience [5-star option]. - I am satisfied with the service I received from [program/service name]. - A required series of choices or questions to assess relationships between the overall score and experience drivers relevant to the service (see chart below).
+Any requested modification to the wording of these statements or use of iconography (such as thumbs-up or stars) must first be discussed with OMB prior to implementation in order to maintain reporting comparability government-wide. - This interaction increased my trust in [Program/Service name].

-- A multiple-choice question asking a question such as "How can we improve?"
-Or "What contributed to your rating?" (the time it took, the employee, the quality, etc.) and enables the selection of individual drivers. - Alternatively, individual questions for each driver on a 5-point Likert scale (strongly agree) to (strongly disagree) using statements in table below.
-Each Driver Sub-Category lists alternative statements that can be used, but not all statements under each Driver Sub-Category must be used. - One question allowing but not requiring free response (unless format, such as an IVR-based survey, does not enable). - If applicable and absolutely necessary, as few questions as possible that enable the agency to make use of the data, such as a question regarding the purpose of a visit or call, for a total survey length of no more than 15 questions.
+- I trust [Agency/Program/Service name] to fulfill our country's commitment to [relevant population]. - A required overall score of the transaction (satisfaction) in response to a Likert-scale question (preferred 5 point); - Agencies should use one of the statements below as a sentence base and make only minor edits, using a 5-point Likert scale.
+Any requested modification to the wording of these statements must first be discussed with OMB prior to implementation in order to maintain reporting comparability government-wide. - Please rate your experience [5-star option]. - I am satisfied with the service I received from [program/service name]. - A required set of choices or questions to assess relationships between the overall score and experience drivers relevant to the service (see chart below). - "Tapping" of drivers that contributed to overall score under a trust or satisfaction rating (e.g., after a customer rates a service transaction, displaying series of options of service elements that contributed to the scoring) - A multiple-choice question asking a question such as "How can we improve?"
+Or "What contributed to your rating?" (the time it took, the employee, the quality, etc.) and enables the selection of individual drivers. - Individual questions for each driver on a 5-point Likert scale (strongly agree) to (strongly disagree) using statements in table below.
+Each Driver Sub-Category lists alternative statements that can be used, but not all statements under each Driver Sub-Category must be used. - One or at maximum two questions allowing but not requiring free response (unless format, such as an IVR-based survey, does not enable). - If applicable and absolutely necessary, as few additional questions as possible that enable the agency to make use of the data, such as a question regarding the purpose of a visit or call, for a total survey length of no more than 15 questions and five minutes of burden. - High Impact Service Providers who are using the survey results as part of their quarterly reporting for designated services to performance.gov/cx must have a measure of trust, of satisfaction, and responses relating to each of the drivers outlined above (as applicable).